-For our review, we evaluated the premium plan.
-The cost of this plan – $10 per user, per month – is more expensive than some of the other applications we evaluated, but it is still far from the priciest.
-If you pay annually, Hubstaff will give you two months for free, which brings the total cost of the Premium plan down to $100 per user, per year.
+For our review, we evaluated the Premium plan.
+The cost of this plan – $10 per user per month – is more expensive than some of the other applications we evaluated, but it is still far from the priciest.
+If you pay annually, Hubstaff will give you two months for free, which brings the total cost of the Premium plan down to $100 per user per year.

 - Active/Inactive time: Hubstaff monitors employee active and inactive time during sessions, monitoring who is staying busy and who is getting sidetracked or is simply not working.
-Activity levels are determined primarily by keyboard and mouse usage, and can be combined with other data to determine whether an employee has been on task or not.
+Activity levels are determined primarily by keyboard and mouse usage, and this can be combined with other data to determine whether an employee has been on task or not.

 - Time tracking: Hubstaff's emphasis on productivity is most evident in its time-tracking feature, which allows managers to view not only the amount of time an employee has worked but also to which task or project their time was allocated.
 By assigning employees tasks and having them track their time for each task separately, Hubstaff serves as both an employee monitoring tool and a project management aid.